jmvillalobos/BarSeq-Bacteria-Trichoderma/README.md

 UC Berkeley-LBNL

-This GitHub is to put all the generated scripts for the BarSeq analysis generated in the Trichoderma/bacteria interaction project.
-This was done in the laboratory of Dr. Adam Deutschbauer and Dr. Louise Glass.
-These scripts are run once fitness tables are received for each of the 4 bacteria on which the experiments were run.
+This GitHub is to show all the scripts that were made in the research project on the effect of Trichoderma atroviride exudates on 4 bacteria of the rhizosphere.
+These are analyzes on BarSeq results performed in the lab of Dr. Adam Deutschbauer and Dr. Louise Glass.
+These scripts are executed once the fitness tables are received, which have already been deposited in the fitness browser for internal use https://fit.genomics.lbl.gov/.
+For each of the 4 bacteria in which the interaction experiments were performed and with some drugs.

 _________________________________________________________________________________________________